paketo-buildpacks/rfcs/text/dependencies/rfcs/0000-dependency-management-phase-one.md

-The various parts of the dependency management process can be distilled into a few high-level jobs: (1) new version retrieval, (2) metadata gathering, (3) compilation, (4) dependency testing, and a very important new addition is (5), performing these steps such that dependencies are compatible with different stacks/operating systems/architectures.
+The various parts of the dependency management process can be distilled into a few high-level jobs: (1) new version retrieval, (2) metadata gathering, (3) dependency testing, (4) dependency compilation, and a very important new addition is (5), performing these steps such that dependencies are compatible with different stacks/operating systems/architectures.
 All 5 of these steps require different solutions depending on the dependency, which is why they will become the responsibility of the **buildpack author/maintainer**.

 Buildpack authors will be responsible for creating code to perform each of these steps, which will live in a new buildpack directory called